Dan Rather: Post-CBS career

-Following his departure from CBS, Dan Rather joined Mark Cuban's cable network AXS TV (then called HDNet) to host and produce the weekly one-hour news show Dan Rather Reports from 2006 until 2013.
+Following his departure from CBS, Rather joined Mark Cuban's cable network AXS TV (then called HDNet) to host and produce the weekly one-hour news show Dan Rather Reports from 2006 until 2013.

 Since 2013, Rather has hosted and produced the hour-long series The Big Interview with Dan Rather on AXS TV, where he sits down for in-depth interviews with influential figures in music and entertainment, such as: Gregory Allman, Robert Plant, John Fogerty, Quentin Tarantino, Simon Cowell, Aaron Sorkin, and Sammy Hagar.
-He has also produced several documentary specials for the network under the banner Dan Rather Presents, including specials about "America's Mental Health Crisis," the United States Secret Service, and "The Shameful Side of International Adoption."
+He has also produced several documentary specials for the network under the banner Dan Rather Presents, including specials about "America's Mental Health Crisis", the United States Secret Service, and "The Shameful Side of International Adoption".

 Rather also appears frequently on a number of news shows, including MSNBC's The Rachel Maddow Show and The Last Word with Lawrence O'Donnell and on CNN.
 He has also written for The Huffington Post and Mashable.

 On May 28, 2007, Rather compared historical events to events in the Star Wars films in the History Channel special titled Star Wars: The Legacy Revealed.

 In 2012, Rather published an autobiography titled Rather Outspoken: My Life in the News.

 In 2015, Rather launched an independent production company called News and Guts Media, through which he produces The Big Interview among other projects.

 In 2015, Rather also began actively posting on Facebook.
 He credits young staffers at News and Guts Media with pushing him to try social media.
 While his posts were considerably longer than typical social media posts, they resonated with the audience, which soon grew to more than two million followers.
 Even late night TV noticed Rather's unusual but effective Facebook presence.
 Subject matter has covered a range of topics, including: current political events, journalism, and childhood memories.

 On September 23, 2016, SiriusXM Radio announced a new hour-long weekly program, Dan Rather's America, airing Tuesday mornings at 10 am Eastern on Radio Andy channel 102, debuting on September 27.

 In the fall of 2017, the Briscoe Center for American History at the University of Texas completed a digital humanities project dedicated to the long career of the journalist that was titled Dan Rather: American Journalist.
 The culmination of three years of research conducted at the Briscoe Center, the site uses materials from a dozen archives and libraries, and draws from over 25 of the Briscoe Center for American History's news media and photojournalism collections.
 The website features over 2,000 digitized documents, 300 excerpts from twelve oral history interviews, and 1000 video clips, enabling visitors to dive deep into the history of the last 60 years through the lens of Dan Rather's career.

 On January 21, 2018, it was announced that Rather would be launching a weekly 30-minute newscast on The Young Turks.
-Titled The News with Dan Rather, it airs on Mondays at 5:30 pm Eastern Time.
+Titled The News with Dan Rather, it aired on Mondays at 5:30 pm Eastern Time until that June.